 Turn off electronic devices

-Most home or office appliances (computers, monitors, printers, sound systems, televisions, chargers, electronic gadgets, etc) use up energy just by being on standby when we’re not using them.
-Because most households and workplaces have a larger number of electronic and internet-connected devices, the combined energy use of standby items will soon add up!
-Turn items off at the power point (as well as on the device itself) when not in use.
+Most home or office appliances (computers, monitors, printers, speakers, televisions, chargers, electronic gadgets, etc) use energy just by being on standby when we’re not using them.
+Because the majority of households and workplaces have lots of electronic and internet-connected devices, the combined energy use of standby items will soon add up!

-A research study by Choice found that leaving items on standby could add hundreds of dollars a year to a household power bill (and therefore use more carbon), depending on the standby energy efficiency of each item.
+A research study by Choice found that leaving items on standby could add hundreds of dollars a year to a household power bill (and therefore use more carbon), depending on the standby energy efficiency.
 Some items such as multi-function printers, wireless mesh routers and sound systems could each add around $30–40 a year in unnecessary power.
-Also, remember that when buying new appliances, you can research the standby energy use as well as the running cost.
-Aim for the best overall energy rating.
+Similarly, a 2023 Canstar Blue Guide shows standby power adds around $100-$170 to the average household energy bill.

-Save up to 2 tonnes of carbon a year by turning off appliances and gadgets
+Save up to 2 tonnes of carbon a year by turning off appliances and gadgets at the wall.

 More information